 Women's eyeglasses now are available in playful cat-eye shapes, as well as cutouts with elaborate design elements including swirls and angular patterns.

 Men's eyeglasses have extra flair this season, with new styles that include classy designer logos and patterns embedded in translucent backgrounds.

 Unisex eyeglasses for both men and women include plenty of rimless styles, which are popular as a good, generic fit for both sexes.

-Kids' eyeglasses may look similar in style to those worn by adults, but are often more colorful with emphasis on durability to save parents the expense of constant replacements.
+Kids' eyeglasses may look similar in style to those worn by adults, but often are more colorful and are designed with emphasis on durability to save parents the expense of frequent replacements.

-Among the most popular types of lenses prescribed today are:
+Some of the most popular eyeglass lenses and lens treatments prescribed today include: